bandwith/ShopVacRatTrap/README.md

 ## Hardware Configurations

 ### **Standard Configuration** (ESP32-S3 Feather) - `rat-trap-2025.yaml`

+> **Note:** The ESPHome configuration for this variant is now modularized using packages in the `esphome/packages/` directory for improved maintainability and readability.

 **Electronics Enclosure** (Commercially available, user-supplied):
 - ESP32-S3 Feather controller
 - OLED display (128x64)